Katherine Sonderegger

-Katherine Sonderegger is William Meade Chair in Systematic Theology at Virginia Theological Seminary.
+Katherine Sonderegger (born 18 August 1950) is William Meade Chair in Systematic Theology at Virginia Theological Seminary.

 Biography

 Sonderegger received her AB in Medieval Studies from Smith College (1972), an M.Div.
 (Biblical Studies, 1976) and STM (Theology, 1984) at Yale Divinity School, and a Ph.D. from Brown University in Western Religious Thought (1990).
 Her Ph.D. dissertation was revised and published as That Jesus Christ was Born a Jew: Karl Barth's Doctrine of Israel (1992).
-She has taught at Middlebury Seminary (1987–2002) and Bangor Theological Seminary (1993–1996) and, since 2002, at Virginia Theological Seminary, where she became the William Meade Professor in 2014.
+She has taught at Middlebury College (1987–2002) and Bangor Theological Seminary (1993–1996) and, since 2002, at Virginia Theological Seminary, where she became the William Meade Professor in 2014.
 She was ordained a minister of the United Church of Christ in 1977, but in 1993 confirmed into the Episcopal Church and ordained a deacon and a priest in 2000.

 In 2022, she was awarded the Karl Barth Prize by the Union of Evangelical Churches in the Evangelische Kirche in Deutschland for her work in Barth studies and in praise of her more recent work in constructive theology.

 Systematic Theology

 In 2015, Sonderegger published her second book, The Doctrine of God, the first in a planned multi-volume systematic theology.
 Her project will focus on the unity of God in contrast to what she sees as the overemphasis of contemporary Christian theology on the Trinity.
 It also emphasizes that systematic theology should be undergirded by the Christian Bible.
-In 2020, she published her second book, The Doctrine of the Holy Trinity: Processions and Persons.
+In 2020, she published the second volume, The Doctrine of the Holy Trinity: Processions and Persons.
 She is currently at work on the third volume, Divine Missions, Christology, and Pneumatology.